 Not today.
 She's not here today.
 Mondays through Thursdays.
-Actually, she has another job on the weekends.
-She has a business in town.
+Actually, she has another job on the weekends, hey?
+A business in town.

 Really?
 Doing what?

 She's kind of a consultant.
 Gives advice.
 Ya know, counseling, I guess.
 Small office space, in the strip mall.